 Feeding Schedule:

-• Monitor your pet’s weight.
-If an undesirable weight loss occurs, please contact your veterinarian immediately so that you can make an adjustment in the feeding/diet plan.
+- Monitor your pet’s weight.
+If an undesirable weight loss occurs, please contact your veterinarian immediately so that you can make an adjustment to the feeding/diet plan.

 Don’t Have Time to Cook?
 Order The Food Already Made!